ucdavisdatalab/workshop_intro_to_sql/README.md

 Occasionally, you can write a join-like query using a *WHERE* clause (```SELECT columns FROM table WHERE table_a.col = table_b.col```).
 I would suggest that this is ok, but the real power in writing SQL statements is in precision, so writing out a proper join is a good idea.

+## Saving Queries

+Normally, we don't need to save a bunch of tables because we can always run a query to get the information, but sometimes we might want to save a query as a table or a view if the contents of that query is something we plan to use repeatedly.
+Use this new power sparingly to keep your database organized.

+We have two options to save a query as a table-like object.
+One option is to make a new table.
+This is a separate set of data stored in table format, just like the tables you've been working with.
+The other option is to make a view.
+A view is a virtual table.
+The data in a view comes from other tables.
+You can think of this as a query that automatically runs itself.
+A view behaves otherwise just like a table - you can use it in pretty much the same way you would a table.
+The only major difference is that a view, because it is updating from other tables, is not able to be edited.

+Create Table

+Create View

 ## Data Management

 Update Table Where...